particuleio/website/content/blog/kubernetes-kube-aws.en.md

 minecraft-wj65z   1/1       Running   0          1m
 ```

 So Minecraft is running, for now the pod is only accessible inside the cluster.
-To make it accessible outisde the cluster we are going to create a Kubernetes service and use the load balancing feature by the cloud provider.
+To make it accessible outside the cluster we are going to create a Kubernetes service and use the load balancing feature by the cloud provider.
 Kubernetes is going to provision an ELB, open security groups and add the worker nodes into the backend pool automatically.

 `service-minecraft.yaml` :